 It is recommended applicants will have basic IT skills and communication skills that are sufficiently well developed to participate in the course.

-As part of the application process, all applicants will be required to complete a pre-training assessment and a literacy and numeracy assessment to assist with determining eligibility and to identify learning support needs.
+As part of the application process, all applicants will be required to complete a pre-training assessment and a literacy and numeracy assessment to assist with determining eligibility.

 VETDSS (Vocational Education and Training Delivered to Secondary Students): Applicants are expected to have literacy and numeracy skills at Year 10 or Australian Core Skills Framework Level 2 and will be assessed through consultation with the relevant school.